Tolszew/Linux-CentOS-Virtual-Machine-with-OpenShift-for-Vagrant/README.md

 Because the AWS DEV cluster runs on RedHat Linux, we have to use a virtual machine to mirror it on Windows.
 To do this, we'll be using Vagrant to install and configure the guest OS, and VirtualBox to run it.

 To get the guest OS up, we're going to use a free, RedHat-compatible CentOS image, which we'll build with Packer.
-Packer requires additional tools/plugins, including Cygwin, which is a collection of tools that will help integrate the Linu environment with Windows applications.
+Packer requires additional tools/plugins, including Cygwin, which is a collection of tools that will help integrate the Linux environment with Windows commands.

 On top of the base CentOS image, we'll be placing the OpenShift platform, and several other tools for handling the Sabre corporate proxy, including Maven, Git, Java, and CNTLM.